 Summarize the procedure details for a medial epicondyle injection.

 Describe the importance of collaboration and communication amongst the interprofessional team to enhance care coordination for patients receiving medial epicondyle injections.

 Tendinosis is a frequent cause of elbow pain both in athletes and the general population and is a result of overuse.
-Medial epicondylitis, commonly known as golfer’s elbow, represents tendinosis of the medial elbow at the origin of the flexor-pronator muscle group.
+Medial epicondylitis, commonly known as golfer’s elbow or little leaguer's elbow, represents tendinosis of the medial elbow at the origin of the flexor-pronator muscle group.
 The tendons most commonly involved in medial epicondylitis include the pronator teres and flexor carpi radialis.

 The medial epicondyle is on the distal humerus outside of the elbow joint capsule.
 It serves as the origin of the ulnar collateral ligament, pronator teres, and the common flexor tendon.
 The common flexor tendon includes the tendons of the flexor carpi radialis, flexor carpi ulnaris, flexor digitorum superficialis, and the palmaris longus.
 It provides stability against both valgus and flexion forces.
 The ulnar collateral ligament is the primary restraint to valgus instability and is composed of anterior, posterior, and transverse bundles.
 The ulnar nerve runs posteriorly to the medial epicondyle in the ulnar groove and within the cubital tunnel.

 Overuse, specifically repetitive forearm pronation and wrist flexion, results in degenerative changes of the flexor and pronator tendons at their origin on the medial epicondyle.
 While uncommon, trauma or sudden eccentric contraction of the wrist flexors can result in an acute presentation of medial epicondylitis.